“Drawing people together to build a community that is a haven of unity”

 * February, 2019 ~ The SMBI has released its Compassionate Action Plan for the Sooke region (PDF file: Sooke CAP Plan 2019 ).
 The SMBI’s Mark Ziegler created a draft plan based on the comments, suggestions and recommendations provided by nearly 50 participants at our Oct.
 27 workshop (video clip).
 Further input was received when this draft was distributed to the workshop participants for review in December.
 Now that the document is complete, the SRMBI is hosting a second gathering at the Sooke Baptist Church on Sat.
 March 2 from 1 to 4 p.m. to discuss the plan and develop implementation strategies.
 Everyone in town is again welcome to attend.

 At our first CAP meeting, pictured standing is RCMP Sooke Constable Sam Haldane and the SMBI’s Don Brown.
-Seated on the right as two among the day’s 50 attendees are Frederique Philip and TS co-president Michael Tacon.
+Seated on right among the day’s 50 attendees are Frederique Philip and TS co-president Michael Tacon.
+Photo: Jeff Bateman.

 * October 2018 ~ Save the Date: Compassion Action Plan Workshop, Sat.
 Oct.
 27, 1 to 4 p.m. at the Sooke Baptist Church, 7110 West Coast Rd.
 All welcome to join us in an open-space meeting dedicated to identifying what we in Sooke might undertake as part of what we’re calling a “Compassionate Action Plan.”
 Speakers from the Sooke Food Bank and other local organizations will quickly set the context at the outset, then we’ll explore the possibilities through break-out group discussions.
 By day’s end, we’ll ideally have some concrete plans for short, medium and long-term action.
 It’s all part of our drive to earn official recognition for Sooke as a Compassionate City.
 Please email Don Brown or Mark Ziegler to confirm your participation.